Can I just start this post off with the fact that, whoever invented lace wigs, deserves the biggest hug ever?!

 The excess lace will give the next person a little bit more flexibility to recut the lace as she/he/they please according to their own forehead shape.

-3. I didn't vet my colorist's experience with lace wigs
+3. I didn't vet my colorist's experience with human hair lace wigs

 Whew!
 Ok you got this far!